Maxpeng92/Hadoop-LogProc/README.md

 		- Performs a cross-product between records in set of R and L.
 		- Output: (null, r*l) with r*l is joined record

 **Potential problem:** Both versions (Standard Repartition Join and Improved Repartition Join) include two major sources of overhead that can hurt performance.
-In particular, both L and R have to be sorted and sent over the network during the shuffle phase of MapReduce
+In particular, both L and R have to be sorted and sent over the network during the shuffle phase of MapReduce.

 Directed Join
 =======